 Eagle County offers 58 miles of paved recreational paths.
 Our Concierge can arrange the rental of a mountain bike, cruiser or e-bike so you can explore.
 Take your bike up the gondola with a bike haul pass and then enjoy breathtaking views of the Gore Range as you pedal along the golf course and through aspen groves down the mountain back to the Resort.

 Saddle up!
 Riders of all abilities will enjoy an outing through aspen groves, wildflowers and sagebrush on open pastures along the creek and mountainous terrain.
 Kids ages 7 and older are welcome to hit the horseback trails and younger buckaroos can test their skills on pony rides.

-- Tee off at one of the region's top courses.
-Red Sky Ranch is a private club boasting an 18-hole Tom Fazio and Greg Norman-designed course with panoramic views of the Rockies, while The Club at Cordillera offers four courses.
-Or hit the greens at the beautiful Beaver Creek, home to a course designed by Robert Trent Jones Jr., or the Sonnenalp Golf Club, where you'll find one of the longest golf seasons in the valley.
-Additionally, local courses are a wedge away in Vail and Eagle-Vail.
+- Tee off at one of the region’s top courses.
+Red Sky Ranch is a private club boasting an 18-hole Tom Fazio and Greg Norman-designed course with panoramic views of the Rockies.
+Or hit the greens at the beautiful Beaver Creek, home to a course designed by Robert Trent Jones Jr. Additionally, local courses are a wedge away in Vail and Eagle-Vail.

 - Betty Ford Alpine Gardens

 - Considered the highest botanical garden in the United States, the Betty Ford Alpine Gardens offers a beautiful display of high-altitude plants in natural and cultivated landscapes.
 Plant lovers will enjoy a guided tour, while children will delight in a variety of programs.
 The gardens also host cultural events and yoga.